What is hives

 - Urticaria begins with severe itching of the skin, rarely it also burns.
 Usually, you are more likely to feel the need to rub or squeeze the affected skin area.
 With other itchy skin conditions, such as eczema, sufferers are more likely to want to scratch.

 - Then you get a skin rash in the form of small wheals, reminiscent of the skin change after contact with a nettle.
 The rash is clearly distinguishable from unaffected areas of the skin.
-It may appear limited, but may also extend over larger areas.
+It can appear limited, but can also extend over larger areas.
 The wheals often regress after minutes, or a few hours, usually after 24 hours at the most.
 However, they often form again afterwards and reappear at new locations at best.

 - Sometimes the so-called angioedema occurs in the context of acute hives.
 This is a cushion-like, elastic swelling of the tissues under the skin or mucous membranes because aqueous fluid accumulates there.
-Angioedema often forms on the face, hands, feet, and genitals.
+Angioedema often develops on the face, hands, feet and genitals.
 In the area of the mucous membranes, the larynx or tongue may swell.
 It can become life-threatening if swelling obstructs breathing.
 Sometimes pain or itching accompanies the swelling, which usually lasts up to 72 hours.
 Angioedema indicates a hypersensitivity reaction of the body.

 - In rare cases, angioedema also occurs without accompanying urticaria; in these cases, hypersensitivity to certain drugs (especially blood pressure drugs, so-called ACE inhibitors) or rare inherited disorders of the coagulation system(hereditary angioedema, HAE) must also be considered.